 My friends know I’m a contest addict, and the NYC Midnight competitions are my drug of choice.
 I love the excitement of waiting up for my prompts, then panicking about them with my contest buddies.
 Seeing how different writers interpret the same set of prompts is endlessly fascinating.
 My first contest was the Flash Fiction … Continue reading Interview * NYC Midnight//Charlie Weisman

-Special Issue Poetry Recs * March 2026
+Special Issue * Poetry Recs from Marisca Pichette

 Review * Interview * Emma Burnett